Filling 'Brexodus' gap, Filipino nurses find English tests too daunting

 In January alone, Olalia’s office received 1,000 job orders for nurses from Saudi Arabia.

-“There are a lot of markets for our Filipino nurses,” Olalia said, adding that it was understandable if they took jobs in places where the requirements were easier to fulfil.
+“There are a lot of markets for our Filipino nurses,” Olalia said, adding that it was understandable if they took jobs in places where the requirements were easier to fulfill.

 While there, Conferido called on British officials to review the requirements placed on overseas nurses to see whether they were serving the correct purpose or creating an artificial barrier.